Twoos123/ecomm-mern/README.md

 # 🛒 E-Commerce MERN App

-This is a fully-featured E-Commerce demo application showcasing a modern tech stack with MongoDB, Redis, Stripe, and JWT-based authentication.
+This is a fully-featured E-Commerce application showcasing a modern tech stack with MongoDB, Redis, Stripe, and JWT-based authentication.

 ## 📚 About This Project